 So if it's all data, all you really need is a connection to the Internet through the mobile phone network.
 Then you can use applications (apps) such as Skype, Facebook, Twitter, WhatsApp, Messages, Facetime, Viber, etc. to communicate by voice, message and email, to browse the Web, and to send and receive photos and videos.
 You'll just pay for the data you use.

-In Turkey, Allday Wifi offers easy rental of mobile Wifi hotspots: order your rental hotspot online and it will be waiting for you at Atatürk Airport or at your hotel or rental apartment when you arrive.
+In Turkey, several companies offer easy rental of mobile Wifi hotspots: order your rental hotspot online and it will be waiting for you a the airport or at your hotel or rental apartment when you arrive.
 Put it right to work, use it to communicate as much as you want, and you'll know in advance the price you'll pay.
 At the end of your trip, leave it at your hotel or at the airport.

 It's that easy!

-Unlike the major mobile phone companies, which also offer mobile Wifi hotspots, you needn't purchase the device, buy a "package" of services, sign a contract, or commit to months of service.
-Allday Wifi's pricing-by-day is admirably clear and simple: you'll know in advance the total cost of your communications in Turkey.
+Unlike the major mobile phone companies, which also offer mobile Wifi hotspots, you may not need to purchase the device, buy a "package" of services, sign a contract, or commit to months of service.

 —by Tom Brosnahan